Updated: February 2023.

 Other Signs of A Scam Rental Ad:

-So you like the place, the price is reasonable, and you think you found the accommodation that you’re going to rent in Vancouver.
+So you like the place, the price is reasonable, and you think you found the accommodation in Vancouver that you’re going to rent.
 That’s great!
 Now, your landlord will give you a lease that you need to sign.
 Make sure you read through everything before you sign your name, so you know what you’re exactly agreeing to.
 If you don’t understand something, ask a friend or search it up online to clarify your doubts.

 Rules on Security Deposits: